 Climate control is required to maintain a constant operating temperature for servers and other hardware, which prevents overheating and reduces the possibility of service outages.
 Data centers are conditioned to maintain atmospheric conditions at optimal levels.
 Personnel and systems monitor and control temperature and humidity at appropriate levels.

 We recognize that downtime can be costly and reflect poorly on your business.
-As such, we offer an SLA to customers on the Enterprise and Enterprise Premier Plan.
+As such, we offer an SLA to customers on the Premier and Enterprise Plans.
 We will provide compensation in the form of a refund to your credit card (if you have one on file) or a service credit toward future payments (if you do not have a credit card on file) if certain uptime goals are not met and you are a qualifying plan and request a refund.

 We define uptime as the percentage of time during a Usage Period HTTP, HTTPS, FTP, FTPS, and SFTP services are available on ports 80, 443, 21, 990, and 22 on at least one server in the IP Pool for your site.
 The IP Pool for your site is defined as the full set of IPs returned by DNS when resolving your Files.com subdomain or associated custom domain, if any.
 Please note that you may need to make multiple DNS queries to retrieve the full set of IPs in the IP Pool.

 The uptimes of these 5 services as computed by Wormly (or another monitoring system we may choose to engage) will be averaged together to compute an overall uptime.

 If uptime during a Usage Period is below 99.9%, you are entitled to refund or service credit equal to 50% of your last Usage Period payment (not including any Usage fees).